Menu

 This hilltop property features a grassy area, along with cedar, cherry, maple, and oak trees, and a large ash tree.
 It is located within the watershed of the Jones River.

 The Jones River finds it source at Silver Lake, and extends for 7.5 miles through the town of Kingston.
-Follow the Jones River Watershed Association for more information.
+We encourage you to follow and support the Jones River Watershed Association.

 • A photograph of a property sign on the edge of a forested hillside.